The Turkish language has become increasingly more popular within the last 20 years and here are the top six reasons to learn Turkish:

-Gateway to 200 million speakers
+1. Gateway to 200 million speakers

 The Turkish language belongs to one of the primary language families of the world called the Turkic language family.
-Turkic languages have a total of more than 200 million speakers and they are spoken in a wide geographical area that spans from Eastern Europe all the way to China.
+Turkic languages have a total of more than 200 million speakers in several different countries and thus, learning Turkish opens the door to a vast territory of significant geopolitical importance from Eastern Europe to China.

-Even though there are some differences among these languages, learning Turkish would be a great start for understanding other Turkic languages.
-Moreover, many Turkic speakers understand and speak Turkish these days thanks to the popularity of Turkish TV channels in Turkic speaking countries.
-Thus, learning Turkish opens the door to a vast territory of significant geopolitical importance from Eastern Europe to China.
+Even though there are some differences among these languages, the switch from Turkish to any other Turkic language is not difficult, and thus, learning Turkish would be a great start for learning any Turkic language.
+Moreover, many Turkic speakers understand and speak Turkish these days thanks to the huge popularity of the Turkish TV series in Turkic-speaking countries.

 “Learning Turkish opens the door to a vast territory from Eastern Europe to all the way to China with more than 200 million speakers”

-Turkey: A geopolitical powerhouse
+3. Turkey: A geopolitical powerhouse

 Turkey is an economic and geopolitical powerhouse that serves as a bridge between East and West.
 It has the second-largest army in NATO and the 19th largest economy in the world.
 Besides being a major trading partner with the European Union for a long time, its booming economy and young skilled workforce have made Turkey an important regional player between Europe and Asia in the last two decades.
 Thus, learning Turkish may certainly provide new business and job opportunities.

-A fun language with a distinct structure
+4. A fun language with a distinct structure

 Turkish is a fun language with a distinct grammar structure.
 It is regular and very logical.
 Once you understand its logic, it becomes very straightforward and easy.